 The master’s Environmental Social Sciences (Radboud University Nijmegen) also combines the social- and natural sciences.
 The focus at Nijmegen, however, is more on climate, food safety and nature from a perspective of cooperation with involved third parties, sustainable development and globalisation.

 The master’s Sustainable Development (Utrecht University) places an accent on developing added value in the transition to a sustainable living environment by means of research and in creating innovative solutions to environmental demands.
-While sustainable food production is a small part of this, it does not play a central role, like in the master's Organic Agriculture.
+While sustainable food production is a small part of this, it does not play a central role, like in the master's Resilient Farming and Food Systems.